0xlkda/resume/default.md

 > In reality, I love my family, computer, and music.
 Talk to the computer, learn new concepts, tell computer to implementing concepts are my next activities.

 **What is your salary expectation?**
-> In terms of salary, I am always feel my time and brain power inflation compared to money.
+> In terms of salary, money inflates, but responsibility and brain power grow differently.
 However, I trust that your company offers competitive compensation.
-I'm confident that you'll propose a fair salary that reflects the responsibilities of the role and my qualifications.
+I'm confident that you'll propose a fair number that reflects the responsibilities of the role and my qualifications.

 **What is your workplace expectation?**
 > In reality, be real.

 **Why did you leave your previous job?**
 > HDS is a good company, my team is expert at it own pace.
-You might guessing the reason but I have my NDA.
+You might guessing the reason but I have my NDA.<br>

-> Actually, I haven't left my job at EcomMonsters.
+> I haven't left my job at EcomMonsters.
 The business is running smoothly and only requires 1-2 hours of my time each day.
 I'm quite happy with this arrangement as it allows me to explore other opportunities while maintaining my responsibilities at EcomMonsters.

 **Why do you think you are the good fit for this project?**
 > In reality, I've analyzed your project description, and the key aspects align with my capabilities.
 If we discuss and determine that we share the same objectives, then there's no reason why I wouldn’t be a good fit.